Farenheith/ConventionMapper/README.md

 ```

 There are ways to use ConventionMapper with more freedom that will be explained ASAP, or you can look into the source code and figure out by yourself!

+# Customizing specific mappings

+All classes generated are partial so you can write your own counterpart to make some specific treatment if you need.
+To do so, just override the TreatResult method and do wathever you need to.